SMAPPNYU/Labels_Have_Limited_Effects/README.md

-# Title: News credibility labels improve news diets, reduce misperceptions, and increase media trust
+# Title: News credibility labels have limited but uneven effects on news diet quality and fail to reduce misperceptions
 # Authors: Kevin Aslett, Andrew Guess, Jonathan Nagler, Richard Bonneau, and Joshua A. Tucker

 # Abstract:

 As the primary arena for viral misinformation shifts toward transnational threats such as the Covid-19 pandemic, the search continues for scalable, lasting countermeasures compatible with principles of transparency and free expression.
-To inform future interventions, we conducted a randomized controlled trial of simple source credibility labels embedded in users' social feeds and search results pages.
-Combining surveys and digital trace data from a subset of respondents, we find that after three weeks of embedded source contextual information, real-world exposure to low-quality news sources decreased by nearly 36\%, and the perceived accuracy of popular misinformation spread about the Black Lives Matter movement and Covid-19 also measurably declined.
-Unlike some other strategies to counteract misperceptions, our intervention seemed to achieve these effects without reducing the perceived accuracy of true information.
-Finally, the intervention led to increased trust in the mainstream media, raising the possibility of a self-sustaining cycle of improved news diets and more positive attitudes toward credible news outlets.
+To advance scientific understanding and inform future interventions, we conducted a randomized field experiment evaluating the impact of source credibility labels embedded in users' social feeds and search results pages.
+By combining representative surveys (N = 3,337) and digital trace data ($N = 946$) from a subset of respondents, we provide a rare ecologically valid test of such an intervention on both attitudes and behavior.
+On average across the sample, we are unable to detect changes in real-world consumption of news from low-quality sources after three weeks, and we can rule out even small effects on perceived accuracy of popular misinformation spread about the Black Lives Matter movement and Covid-19.
+However, we present suggestive evidence of a substantively meaningful increase in news diet quality among the heaviest consumers of misinformation in our sample.
+We discuss the implications of our findings for practical questions about designing interventions to counteract online misinformation.

 # Bibtex Citation:

 @article{2021AslettGuessCredibilityLabels,
-  title={News credibility labels improve news diets, reduce misperceptions, and increase media trust}, author={Aslett, Kevin and Guess, Andrew and Bonneau, Richard and Nagler, Jonathan and Tucker, Joshua}, journal={Unpublished Manuscript}, year={2021}
+  title={News credibility labels have limited but uneven effects on news diet quality and fail to reduce misperceptions}, author={Aslett, Kevin and Guess, Andrew and Bonneau, Richard and Nagler, Jonathan and Tucker, Joshua}, journal={Unpublished Manuscript}, year={2021}